Totogrisen/sahra_moseby.github.io/projects/StudiousManoa.md

 <img class="ui medium right floated rounded image" src="{{ site.baseurl }}/images/landing.png">

 During the fall semester of 2019, I exchanged to the University of Hawaii at Manoa.
 I took the course Software Engineering 1.
 The final project in this course was to build a web application dedicated to the UH Manoa community.
-We were working in teams, using with a tech stack we learned to know the earlier months.
- <a href='https://studious-manoa.github.io/'> Here is a link to our Organization GitHub Page for our project.</a>
+We were working in teams, using with a tech stack we learned to know the earlier months. <a href='https://studious-manoa.github.io/'> Link to our Organization GitHub Page</a>
-  <a href='https://studious-manoa.github.io/'> Link to our Organization GitHub Page</a>

  Click here: https://studious-manoa.github.io/